OsterMendel/mod3_project/README.md

 <u>Target variable</u>
 >churn

+This repo contains three folders.
+data: Has the original file as 'SyriaTel_customer_data', preproccessed file, and additional features.
+notebooks: has two notebooks 'EDA' and 'Modeling'
+graphs_and_images: all the important graphs created in the notebooks

 ## Goal

 The goal for this project is to determine what leads customers astray and to predict if a customer will leave.